Hold contractors liable for airline reservation system failures

 - These events are not a cancellation of choice by passengers, nor are they an “Act of God.”
 This is a failure by the airlines and their contractors.

-- Passengers are being asked to bear the burden of these airline/contractor failures.
+- Passengers must bear the burden of these airline/contractor failures.

-- Travelers are left to fend for themselves and are not offered overnight accommodations, alternative flights, and meals.
+- Travelers must fend for themselves and are not offered overnight accommodations, alternative flights, and meals.
 Plus, additional telephone support staff is needed immediately to prevent two-plus-hour wait times on these emergency calls.

-- The deliberate elimination of interline agreements between many major airlines and airline alliance rules have limited airlines’ ability to respond to IT catastrophes.
+- The deliberate elimination of interline agreements between many major airlines and airline alliance rules limits the airlines’ ability to respond to IT catastrophes.

 - Sabre Corporation should shoulder much of the financial burden.